List of NFL rivalries: Chicago Bears vs. New York Giants

 The Bears and Giants have engaged in a long-standing rivalry that involved six NFL championship games.
 In the pre-Super Bowl era, the Bears won four of six championship games against the Giants, with one of the Giants' two victories involving the iconic "Sneakers Game" in the 1934 NFL Championship Game.
 The two teams also met in the playoffs twice in the Super Bowl era, splitting both meetings, with the winner eventually claiming the Super Bowl.
-The Bears lead the all-time regular season series 37–25–2 and have a 5–3 postseason record.
+The Bears lead the all-time series 37–25–2 and have a 5–3 postseason record.

 Dallas Cowboys vs. Green Bay Packers

 The rivalry between the Cowboys and the Packers has resulted in several notable games, including the "Ice Bowl" and other games impacting the playoff race.
 It most notably heated up during the late 2000s and 2010s, with several of their games impacting the NFC playoff race during that decade.
 During the Brett Favre era in Green Bay, the Cowboys dominated the rivalry, going 9–2 (including 9–0 in Dallas) against the Packers when Favre was the quarterback.
 When Aaron Rodgers became the Packers' starter in 2008, they dominated the rivalry, as Rodgers had an 8–2 record against the Cowboys, including a perfect 3–0 record in Dallas.
 The Packers lead the all-time series 22–17–1 and lead 5–4 in the playoffs.